Cadivast (Amlodipine Besilate And Atorvastatin Calcium Trihydrate)

 Frequently Asked Questions

-Yes, Cadivast can be taken with or without food.
-Take it at about the same time each day for the best effect.
+Cadivast can be taken with or without food.

-If you miss your dose and it’s less than 12 hours before your next dose, skip the missed dose and take your next dose when you’re meant to.
-Otherwise, take it as soon as you remember.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, skip it if it's less than 12 hours until your next dose.
+Otherwise, take it as soon as you remember, but do not double the dose.

 Important Disclaimer